 Welcome to another #DrinkYourGram creation!
-I’ve been in the mood for a big, bold Martini so I asked my community to vote on what they’d like to see in a martini, and I promise you, this will not disappoint.
-I even throw in a dash of Mezcal change things up and bring this cocktail life.
-Curious how it’s made?
+I’ve been in the mood for a big, bold Martini, so I asked my community to vote on what they’d like to see in this classic cocktail!
+Let me tell you, this will not disappoint!
+This Gin martini with a dash of mezcal helps bring this cocktail life.
+It’s the perfect weekend, weekday or whenever you need it martini!
+Check out the cocktail recipe details below.

 Vote #1 – Gin (77%) vs. Vodka